Skip to main content

 Call scoped endpoints

-Create cases, add parties, and send invites with Authorization: Bearer <accessToken>.
+Create cases, add parties, generate the Client Care Letter when configured, and then send invites with Authorization: Bearer <accessToken>.

 Browser proxy